sparklingwaterlemon/MoonRaker/README.md

 - need to add node engine
 - need to update scripts start to npm start && nodemon server.js

+### efficiency
+- would it be more efficient to preload the images into an object and the algo can reference the object/array indices?

 # Getting Started with Create React App